NAL-i5K/tripal_apollo/README.md

 Registration requests appear at `admin/tripal/apollo/requests`.

 Each row is for a single user - organism request pairing, so a single form submission may consist of several rows.
-The admin can click the "edit" button to view the request, which will list the user name, email, organism.
+The admin can click the "Approve/Deny" button to view the request, which will list the user name, email, organism.
 To approve or reject the request, check the appropriate box and click **Save**.
 .
 ![approving a request](docs/approve_request.png)

 # Admin setup

 Download the module using git (`git clone https://github.com/NAL-i5K/tripal_apollo.git`).
-Enable the module with drush:  `drush pm-enable tripal_apollo`).
+Enable the module with drush: `drush pm-enable tripal_apollo`.
 Instructions are the same for both Tripal 2 and Tripal 3 sites.

 User passwords are generated using the `/usr/share/dict/words` file.
-If this file doesnt exist on your server, please create it and populate with words you would like your user passwords generated with.
+If this file doesn't exist on your server, please create it and populate with words you would like your user passwords generated with (one word per line).

 ## Site-wide settings